This post may contain affiliate links. Please read our disclosure policy.

 This sourdough biscuits recipe is my favorite way to use up sourdough discard.
 I often make these easy biscuits once a week, and they always disappear fast!

 One of the best things about this recipe is how easy and convenient it is.
 Because it’s long-fermented, you can start the recipe the night before, and then finish it up the next day.
+I tend to prefer sourdough recipes that are long-fermented (like sourdough tortillas, sourdough English muffins, sourdough focaccia, and sourdough Artisan bread) for a couple of reasons.

+First, the longer fermentation time makes your sourdough recipes even more digestible.
 Second, I find long-fermented recipes more convenient, because you can break up the steps (mixing up the dough in the evening, and then finishing and baking the recipe the next day).

-sourdough biscuits on plate
+sourdough biscuits on plate.

-These overnight sourdough biscuits are so convenient to make!
+If you’re needing a delicious sourdough recipe to accompany a meal, these overnight sourdough biscuits are so good!
 I like to mix them up the night before, then put them in the refrigerator until the following afternoon.
+Then it’s easy to remove the dough from the refrigerator a few hours before I plan to make the biscuits.

+Add the final three ingredients, roll out your dough, and bake!
 This way, it’s easy to have homemade sourdough biscuits with dinner, with very little effort.

-Sourdough Biscuits Notes
+Sourdough Biscuits Tips

 • You can use a variety of different flours for this recipe.
 I usually use a whole grain flour (whole wheat or spelt), but I’ve also used a combination of these.
 I’ve had great success with half whole wheat, half white (all-purpose), or half wheat, half spelt.
 I’ve used freshly-ground wheat, freshly ground spelt, and store-bought whole wheat flour.